 The mail & delivery services were in distress due to COVID-19.
 However, many of them are still functional and are working by taking all precautions.
 But certainly, the speed of the services has been affected.

-Companies like FedEx have announced that they are taking all the precautions and are sanitizing all their equipment, whereas the UPS courier company is continuing to operate as per the local regulations.
+Companies like FedEx have announced that they are taking all the precautions and are sanitizing all their equipment.
+The UPS courier company is continuing to operate as per the local regulations.

 While currently, no research has found that the virus can sustain on a parcel and can infect a person, the postal services are still in critical infrastructures.
-Most countries are giving priority to the postal services to keep running during the crisis – however not all at full capacity.
+Most countries are giving priority to the postal services to keep running during the crisis.

 Food Delivery Services: